Fresh Water Monsters

 Leave home, International flight from Home Country, arriving Cheddi Jagan International or Eugene F. Correia International Airport - Guyana, (international flight not included), pick up and transfer to Georgetown.
 Overnight Georgetown Hotel.

-Take a 15 minutes drive to EF Correia International Airport, Ogle for a one hour flight to the Iwokrama Airstrip, on the Essequibo River where our Indigenous Guides will take you by motorized boat to our Fishing Lodge.
-Overnight Piraiba (Lau lau) Lodge.
+Transfer to EF Correia International Airport, Ogle for a one-hour flight to the Iwokrama Airstrip, on the Essequibo River where our Indigenous Guides will take you by motorized boat to our Fishing Lodge. ½ day’s fishing: Overnight Piraiba Lodge.

 Six (6) full days fishing; Overnight Piraiba Lodge with an Option to Experience one of our Outdoor Camps further Up River.